Many people want to know how to learn Italian.

 You’re the paying student.

-Forget about Italian grammar – you don’t need it!
+Forget about how to learn Italian grammar – you don’t need it!

 I bet you’re curious now. 🙂